 Mis-selling's often systemic - in other words, it was part of the standard sales or marketing pitch to sell incorrectly - so it's still worth trying.
 The lender has responsibility to give full details, so is expected to have more evidence.
 The bank may know it was likely all customers were mis-sold during a specific period.

 If the account's still open, or has been in the last six years, there may be sale records.
 So if there's a chance you weren't fully informed, make a complaint.
 Many banks were involved in systemically mis-selling - in other words, they mis-sold as part of their process.
 If this applies, it's likely you'll win your case.
-See the mis-selling checklist.
+See the mis-selling checklist for futher reasons.

 Contact the company who provides the card - it may refer you to the debt collection agency if it has your files.